tomibudis/galaxy-labs/README.md

 - React-dates https://github.com/airbnb/react-dates
 - Rollup (Bundler)

-This project still actively developing for some project over time and there are huge amazing component to be built
+This project still actively developing for some project over time and there are tons awesome component to be built

 ## Installation